 - 1. Pull the fire pull station to begin evacuating the building. - 2.
 All occupants should know primary or secondary evacuation routes.
 When the fire alarm sounds, immediate evacuation is mandatory. - 3.
 If you are not in immediate danger, call 911 to report the fire.
 Provide the operator with the following information: - Building or area name - Approximate location of the fire - Size and type of fire - Your name - 4.
-If you are formally trained in firefighting techniques and are not in immediate danger, you may attempt to fight the fire.
+If you are formally trained in fire fighting techniques and are not in immediate danger, you may attempt to fight the fire.
 Do not place yourself or others in unnecessary danger. - 5.
 Exit the building by following posted evacuation routes.
 Do not use elevators during an emergency.
 Upon exiting the building move a reasonable and safe distance from the building or structure.

-During actual emergencies, building occupants must receive permission from the UPD, the Fire Department, or RMC before reentering the building.
+During actual emergencies, building occupants must receive permission from the UPD, the Fire Department, or RMS before re-entering the building.

-Tarleton State University Fire and Life Safety The Department of Risk Management & Compliance will assist departments in developing evacuation procedures and alternative emergency escape routes to be utilized by building occupants.
+The Office of Risk Management & Safety will assist departments in developing evacuation procedures and alternative emergency escape routes to be utilized by building occupants.
 This information should be posted in conspicuous locations throughout each facility for easy reference by building occupants.
 The evacuation plan should be practiced periodically during fire drills.

+Arson

-Arson If you suspect arson, no matter how small the incident, contact the Tarleton University Police Department (UPD) or the Department of Risk Management & Compliance (RMC).
+If you suspect arson, no matter how small the incident, contact the Tarleton University Police Department (UPD) or the Office of Risk Management & Safety (RMS).
 Do not alter the fire scene in any way, unless you are trying to extinguish a live fire.
 The UPD and Fire Department work together to investigate possible arson.

+Combustible Storage

+By storing excess combustible materials improperly, employees not only increase the potential for having a fire, they increase the potential severity of a fire.
+To reduce the hazards associated with combustible storage, follow these guidelines:

+- Eliminate excess combustible materials such as paper and cardboard. - Do not store combustible materials in hallways, stairwells, or mechanical rooms.

+• When stacking combustible materials, leave at least 18 inches between the top of the stack and the ceiling.

+Portable LPG

-Combustible Storage By storing excess combustible materials improperly, not only is the potential for having a fire increased, the potential severity of a fire is also increased.
-To reduce the hazards associated with combustible storage, follow these guidelines: Eliminate excess combustible materials such as paper and cardboard.
-Do not store combustible materials in hallways, stairwells, or mechanical rooms.
-When stacking combustible materials, leave at least 18 inches between the top of the stack and the ceiling.
-Portable LPG The Texas Railroad Commission regulates the sale and use of Liquefied Petroleum Gas (LPG), including butane and propane.
-These regulations govern several types of LPG-powered equipment including the following: Forklifts Floor buffers Cooking and heating equipment Laboratory equipment Exhaust fumes may contain carbon monoxide which can present a health hazard.
+The Texas Railroad Commission regulates the sale and use of Liquefied Petroleum Gas (LPG), including butane and propane.
+These regulations govern several types of LPG-powered equipment including the following:

+- Forklifts

+- Floor buffers

+- Cooking and heating equipment

+- Laboratory equipment

+Exhaust fumes may contain carbon monoxide which can present a health hazard.
 Exhaust can also create smoke which may activate a smoke detector.
 Take special precautions to ensure adequate ventilation when using these machines indoors.

 Because LPG is extremely flammable, it is a potential fire hazard.
 Do not store LPG near heat, flame, or other ignition sources.
 In addition, do not leave portable LPG containers larger than 16 oz. in a building overnight.
 Instead, place portable LPG containers and LPG equipment outside in a storage area that is at least 25 feet away from other buildings, combustible materials, roadways, railroads, pipelines, utility lines, and the property line.
 This storage area should prevent unauthorized entry and have a portable fire extinguisher within 25 feet.
+Refer to the Agriculture Safety chapter of this manual for more information on LPG.

-Emergency Access & Egress
+Emergency Access and Egress